woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 3.1.7 =
+* Fix - Additional WC 3.0 compatibility with subscriptions addons.
+* Add - Site URL to metadata when charging subscription orders for reference.

 = 3.1.6 =
 * Fix - TypeError issues on single product page when using Apple Pay on Desktop.
 * Fix - In certain case, Apple Pay on single product page does not show shipping info.